-Welcome to the rapidly growing field of public and community health!
+Welcome to the rapidly growing field of community health!

 The Bachelor of Science in Community Health degree program prepares students for a variety of careers that make meaningful contributions to the health and welfare of the individual and community.
 The increasing emphasis on prevention rather than solely on treating the ill has led many institutions to develop health promotion and wellness programs for community members and employees.
 The Community Health program at the University of Maryland focuses on understanding the cultural and behavioral determinants of health, as well as developing innovative approaches to prevention and treatment that influence good public health.